theQRL/docs.theqrl.org/_docs/developers/address.md

 tags: developers
 ---

+{% comment %}

+FIXME add a breif description of the address format.

+An address is created by performing a SHA-256 upon the merkle root of the highest XMSS certification tree.
+A four byte checksum is appended to this (formed from the first four bytes of a double SHA-256 hash of the merkle root) and the letter ’Q’ prepended.

+ i.e. in pythonic pseudocode:

+> Q + sha256(merkle root) + sha256(sha256(merkle root))[: 4]

+A typical account address:

+> Qcea29b1402248d53469e352de662923986f3a94cf0f51522bedd08f b5e64948af479

+Each account has a balance denominated in quanta divisible down to a single Shor unit.

+Addresses are stateful with each transaction using a fresh OTS keypair and the QRL storing every public key ever used (this could be pruned as it can be regenerated on-the-fly from the transaction signature and message but would be operationally intensive) for each account.
+A transaction counter called a nonce is incremented with each transaction sent from an account.
+This allows wallets which do not store the entire blockchain to keep track of their location in the stateful merkle hypertree signature scheme.

+{% endcomment %}

+## Structure

 QRL addresses are structured in the following way:

 | Name | Bytes         | Count  |      Description      |